romanmurzac/DrivenPath/README.md

-# DrivenPath
+# Data Engineering Introduction

 ## Description
-**DrivenPath** is a Data Engineering Retraining Program repository designed to guide junior engineers and professionals transitioning into Data Engineering.
+**Data Engineering Introduction** is a repository designed to guide junior engineers and professionals transitioning into Data Engineering.
 This program combines theoretical learning with hands-on practice, enabling anyone to build, deploy, and manage data pipelines, culminating in a comprehensive project applicable to real-world scenarios.

 Through a scenario-driven approach, users will gain technical skills and understand how to apply them practically.
 By the end of the program, users will have constructed a complete data pipeline for a simulated small business, setting them on the path to becoming proficient Data Engineers.
 ## Content